drzowie/image-noise-gate/README.rst

 Typical usage
 =============

+Install the package by cloning from GitHub and running `pip install .` in the cloned directory.
+This will install in your local environment.

 The basic operation is to noise-gate a batch of images that can all fit in RAM.
 That operation is implemented with noise_gate_batch().
 Large-batch and stream processing are also possible and are implemented with wrapper